mhakashif/Swiggy-Churn-And-Analytics/README.md

-# Swiggy Delivery Time Prediction and Churn Analysis
+# Swiggy Delivery Time Prediction and Churn Analysis!

 This project is a comprehensive analysis of Swiggy delivery data, aimed at identifying factors that contribute to slower delivery times and predicting customer churn using machine learning techniques.
 By leveraging Python libraries such as `pandas`, `scikit-learn`, and `matplotlib`, the analysis not only provides insights into customer behaviors but also predicts churn rates based on delivery performance.